Amasirat/Obsidian/Computer Networks.md

 ### Physical Properties

 originaly made using coaxial cable of length up to 500 m.
-A **transciever** a small device directly attached to the tap detected when a line was idle and drove the signal when the host was transmitting, it also recieved incomming signals.
+A **transciever** is a small device directly attached to the tap that detects when a line was idle and drove the signal when the host was transmitting, it also recieved incomming signals.
 It was connected to an adaptor which was connected to the host.
 ![[2025-04-14_21-02.png]]

 Multiple Ethernet segments can be joined together by a *repeater* that forwards digital signals like an amplifier.